zcobell/SumpMonitor/README.md

 3. eTape Water Level Sensor - [MiloneTech](https://milonetech.com/products/chemical-etape-assembly)
     * Note that I use the chemical version in hopes that it will last longer in the nasty water in the sump pit
 4. Ultrasonic Sensor - [Amazon](http://a.co/eqKbz1X)
     * The code is set up to handle this sensor, however, I do not use it because the echo doesn't work well in my particular sump pit because there are too many obstacles.
-It is possible someone else may not have the issue.
+It is possible someone else may not have the issue so I've left this as an option.
 5. MCP3008 Analog to Digital Converter - [Amazon](http://a.co/gazDuli)
 6. Various small resistors, cables, etc that would be common to any basic RaspberryPi kit